Nondenon/The_Thesaurus_Builder/README.md

 - Excel

 ### Why use this?
-If you manage a list of terms in a database management system—such as a museum collection management system—you might have enriched these terms with URIs from the [Art & Architecture Thesaurus (AAT)](https://vocab.getty.edu/sparql).
+If you manage a list of terms in a database management system — such as a museum collection management system — you might have enriched these terms with URIs from the [Art & Architecture Thesaurus (AAT)](https://vocab.getty.edu/sparql).
 However, your database may not include the hierarchical relationships between these terms.

 The script **terms2broaders.py** helps reconstruct these relationships by identifying broader terms already present in your database.
 Here’s how it works: